tsjoblad/rest_to_hyper/README.md

 # rest_to_hyper
-Provides a framework for automatically building and publishing Tableau Data Sources based on RESTful data.
+Provides a framework for automatically building and publishing Tableau Data Sources based on RESTful data levering Tableau's Hyper API[https://help.tableau.com/current/api/hyper_api/en-us/index.html].

 ## What does this code do?
 There are four main functionalities of this code: